What Not to Eat When Pregnant

 When you’re pregnant, it’s best to avoid food made with raw or partially cooked eggs, so you'll want to forgo foods like raw batter, homemade Hollandaise sauce, Caesar salad dressing, and eggnog.

-Can Pregnant Women Have Seafood?
+Can Pregnant People Have Seafood?

-Seafood is a good choice for pregnant women, but it is important to be careful with the type of fish you eat and where it’s sourced from.
+Seafood is a good choice for pregnant people, but it is important to be careful with the type of fish you eat and where it’s sourced from.
 Seafood that’s high in mercury (see list below) poses a risk to your baby’s developing nervous system, which is why it’s important to avoid older, larger fish that could contain higher quantities of mercury.

-To be safe, it’s best to avoid
+To be safe, it’s best to avoid:

-• shark
+shark

-• swordfish
+swordfish

-• king mackerel
+king mackerel

-• tile fish
+tile fish

-• raw shellfish like oysters and clams.
+raw shellfish like oysters and clams.

 For the latest information on fish caught in local waters, check with your state health department or with the US Environmental Protection Agency.

-When preparing fish and shellfish, it’s also important that you cook
+When preparing fish and shellfish, it’s also important that you cook:

-• fish to an internal temperature of 145 degrees Fahrenheit, until the flakes are opaque
+fish to an internal temperature of 145 degrees Fahrenheit, until the flakes are opaque

-• shrimp, lobster, and scallops until they turn milky white in color
+shrimp, lobster, and scallops until they turn milky white in color

-• clams, mussels, and oysters until the shells open.
+clams, mussels, and oysters until the shells open.
 Throw away those shells that remain closed.

 You may also be wondering whether pregnant women can eat sushi.
 Uncooked fish and shellfish come with an increased risk of harmful bacteria, so avoid sushi made with uncooked fish or shellfish, as well as refrigerated smoked fish, like salmon.
 The good news?
 There are plenty of sushi alternatives you can eat while pregnant, like vegetarian sushi or sushi rolls made with cooked fish or seafood, like shrimp tempura.
+Below, we'll answer more common questions, such as "Can you eat calamari when pregnant? " and "Can you eat crawfish while pregnant?"

 Continue eating a variety of fruits and vegetables during your pregnancy, but remember to always wash raw fruits and vegetables to get rid of any harmful bacteria.
 Carrots and leafy greens are excellent sources of vitamin A, and strawberries and tomatoes can each provide a good dose of vitamin C. You can also ask your local grocer what fruits and vegetables may be in season at the moment, and you might find that you can add something more exotic, like papaya or pineapple, to the mix from time to time.